TerrenceHung/CSCD27-F16/labs/02/README.md

 # CSCD27 Lab 2 : PGP/GPG Secure Email

-Ordinary email is totally insecure: it is trivial to send forged email with a spoofed `From:` address, and in some environments, it is easy to intercept (eavesdrop) and even tamper with email contents during transmission from sender to receiver.
+In this problem, you will gain experience with PGP, a popular format for email encryption.
+Ordinary email is completely insecure: it is very easy to send forged email with a spoofed `From:` address, and furthermore, in some environments it is easy to eavesdrop or even modify email during transmission.

-PGP (Pretty Good Privacy)
-was created by Phil Zimmerman as a way for activists to communicate securely over the Internet.
+Pretty Good Privacy (PGP) was created by Phil Zimmerman as a way for activists to communicate securely over the Internet.

 ![Phil Zimmerman](https://raw.githubusercontent.com/ThierrySans/CSCD27-F16/master/labs/02/media/phil.jpg)

 Over time, it has evolved into an open standard, called OpenPGP.
-Several implementations support the PGP message format:
-PGP is distributed by PGP Corporation;
-GPG (Gnu Privacy Guard) is an open-source Gnu implementation.
-Because they are based on common underlying protocols, all the implementations can interoperate.
+Several implementations support the PGP message format: PGP is distributed by PGP Corporation; GPG (Gnu Privacy Guard) is an open-source Gnu implementation.
+Because PGP and GPG are based on common underlying protocols, all the implementations can interoperate.
-The mathlab server has gpg installed.

 The following instructions describe how to use GPG.
 Since the steps are fairly detailed, you are encouraged to try them out in tutorial, so that if you get stuck, you can ask the instructor or the TA for assistance.
 Note that you can view additional documentation on how to use gpg on mathlab.utsc by typing `man gpg` at the command prompt.

 ## Generating a matching pair of public and private keys